-Tarawa Terrace median real estate price is $223,335, which is more expensive than 39.0% of the neighborhoods in North Carolina and 32.9% of the neighborhoods in the U.S.
+Tarawa Terrace median real estate price is $178,320, which is less expensive than 76.3% of North Carolina neighborhoods and 78.9% of all U.S. neighborhoods.

 Tarawa Terrace is a suburban neighborhood (based on population density) located in Jacksonville, North Carolina.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Tarawa Terrace real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
+Tarawa Terrace real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Tarawa Terrace neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Tarawa Terrace is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Tarawa Terrace is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.